daherb/GF-for-Python-programmers/Tutorial.md

 This solves our problem with the commas.
 Probably we can come up with use cases where the base list should have at least n elements, for example in natural languages the conjunction of constituents requires at least two elements.

 At some point it becomes tedious to define the list categories and the corresponding `BaseC` and `ConsC` functions in the abstract syntax.
 For that reason GF provides some syntactic sugar for creating list categories.
 Instead of `ListC` we can write in a very Haskell-like style `[C]` to create a list category for category `C`.
-This adds some additional magic which also creates the abstract definition of `BaseC` and `ConsC` without explicitely mentioning it.
-To provide the flexibility about the base case we discussed before we can even write `[C]{n}` which means the function `BaseC` is definied in the following way `BaseC : C -> ... -> in total n times -> ... -> C -> ListC`.
+This adds some additional magic which also creates the abstract definition of `BaseC` and `ConsC` without explicitly mentioning it.
+To provide the flexibility about the base case we discussed before we can even write `[C]{n}` which means the function `BaseC` is defined in the following way `BaseC : C -> ... -> in total n times -> ... -> C -> ListC`.
 With this trick we can redefine the grammar `List3Abs` the following way:

 ``` {.include .haskell}
 src/List3Abs.gf